Skip to content

 GPU

-Most systems have a regular v2 GPU but expand VRAM to 2 MB, arranged as a 1024x1024 buffer rather than 1024x512.
-The Konami GQ and COH-100 (CPU + GPU daughterboard used in early System 11 units) have the v1 "prototype" GPU, which uses completely different commands from v0/v2 and is generally not compatible with any known version of Sony's development tools.
-Most System 11 games seem to support both GPU types.
+Most systems have a regular 208-pin v2 GPU but expand VRAM from 1 to 2 MB, arranged as a 1024x1024 buffer rather than 1024x512.
+The Konami GQ and COH-100 instead use the v1 "prototype" GPU, which employs a different command format.
+As the System 11 could come fitted with either a COH-100 or COH-110, some System 11 games support both formats.

 Audio